claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

 ## Find and replace with line breaks

 - See here: https://forum.obsidian.md/t/find-and-replace-and-linebreaks/53041
+## Word count

+- Install the Core Word Count plugin, select text (or not) and look at the status bar bottom right.
 # File syncing

 - If syncing between MacBook and iPhone, your best option seems to be [iCloud](<#syncing with icloud>)